fastly/go-fastly/README.md

 1. A new `FieldError` abstraction for validating API struct fields.
 2. Changing some mandatory fields to Optional (and vice-versa) to better support more _practical_ API usage.

-> Note: the reason for a new error abstraction was to help reduce the ever growing number of sentinel errors.

 ## Examples

 Fastly's API is designed to work in the following manner: